The Best Historic Hotels to Book in Chicago, Illinois

 Courtesy of Millennium Knickerbocker Chicago / Expedia

 The Millennium Knickerbocker has been a landmark in downtown Chicago since its inception in 1927.
-Once a penthouse casino and prohibition-era speakeasy belonging to the infamous Capone family, the hotel endured a brief stint as Hefner’s Playboy Towers before becoming a classy hotel.
+Once a penthouse casino and prohibition-era speakeasy belonging to the infamous Capone family, the historic hotel endured a brief stint as Hefner’s Playboy Towers before becoming a classy hotel.
 Explore its Georgian-style ballroom, have afternoon tea at the Library Tea Room and choose from 50 types of Martini at the 1920s-themed Martini Bar, which hosts live jazz bands.